Who we are

 Our wonderful staff

-Yoke Sim Gunaratne, Executive Director Cultural Diversity Resources (CDR) since its inception in 1994.
+Yoke Sim has functioned as Executive Director Cultural Diversity Resources (CDR) since its inception in 1994.
 She has more than 27 years of knowledge and work experiences on nonprofit issues working with ‘Black, Indigenous & People of Color’ (BIPOC) population and diversity issues.
-Past work experiences include: Community Development Officer at North Dakota State University and Refugee Resettlement Manager with Lutheran Social Services of ND.
+Past work experiences include Community Development Officer at North Dakota State University and Refugee Resettlement Manager with Lutheran Social Services of ND.
 She has a Bachelor of Social Sciences degree and a Master of Arts (Sociology).
 She provides diversity, equity and inclusion training and consultation to diverse organizations and businesses.

 She has consulted in the start-up of small health related businesses and provides training in management of small helping organizations.